Hiro Mizushima: Career

 In 2010, Mizushima landed the role of Ryusuke Minami in the film Beck, in which once again acted alongside Mei-chan no Shitsuji co-star Takeru Satoh.

 In September 2010, Mizushima left his talent agency, Ken-On, to create an own independent agency called A Station.
 Several weeks later, on 31 October 2010, it was announced that Mizushima had won the 5th Poplar Publishing Grand Prize for Fiction and a cash prize of 20 million yen for his debut work, titled Kagerou, written under the pen name Satoshi Saitō (齋藤 智, Saitō Satoshi) but he decided to decline the 20 million yen prize money.
 The book was published in December 2010.
 In the two and a half years of Oricon's book charts, Kagerou recorded the third highest first-week sales, behind J. K. Rowling's Harry Potter and the Deathly Hallows (1.191 million) and Haruki Murakami's 1Q84 Book 3 (398,000).

 In 2014, Mizushima starred as Sebastian Michaelis in the film Black Butler, in which he also serves as the co-screenwriter and co-producer.
-The film will be shown at Toronto Japanese Film Festival and Brussels International Fantastic Film Festival 2014.
+The film was shown at the Toronto Japanese Film Festival and Brussels International Fantastic Film Festival 2014.

-In August 2015, Mizushima has been cast to appear in the 5th season of HBO's Girls, which aired on 2016.
-This is his first international TV appearance.
+In August 2015, Mizushima announced that he would appear as a guest cast in the fifth season of HBO's Girls, which aired in 2016.
+This was his first international TV appearance.

-On January 14, 2020, Hiro was announced as an ambassador of the upcoming eight installment of Shimajiro 3D CGI animated movie, which will be released on February 28, 2020.
+On January 14, 2020, Hiro was announced as an ambassador of the upcoming eight installment of Shimajiro 3D CGI animated movie, which was released on February 28, 2020.

 Personal life

 Mizushima is bilingual, being fluent in English and Japanese.
-He spent his whole elementary school years (1990 to 1996) in Zurich, Switzerland.
-He was bullied and discriminated as a child at International School in Switzerland.
+He spent his whole elementary school years (1990 to 1996) in Zürich, Switzerland.
+He was bullied and discriminated against as a child at International School in Switzerland.
 When he came back to Japan, he attended the junior high school and the high school of Toin Gakuen, and belonged to the soccer club of the school.
 When he was in the twelfth grade, he worked as a regular midfielder in The 81st All Japan High School Soccer Tournament.

 Mizushima graduated from Keio University and has a degree in Environmental Information.

 He married Japanese pop singer Ayaka on 22 February 2009.
 In December 2014, the couple announced through their agency that they are expecting their first child.
-In June 2015, Mizushima announced via Instagram that he had become a father.
-The couple has a daughter together.
+In June 2015, Mizushima announced via Instagram that he had become a father to a baby girl.
+In October 2019 they welcomed their second daughter.

 On October 8, 2019, he became a YouTuber starring his own YouTube cooking show, Hiro-Meshi: Japanese Home-Style Cooking.
 One of the aired episode also guest starring his fellow actor from Kamen Rider Kabuto, Yūki Sato.